CSX Corporation (CSX) upgraded Issued by Wall Street Gurus

 Credit Suisse gave a rating of “Outperform” to CSX, setting the target price at $35 in the report published on June 28th of the current year.

-Volatility was left at 1.74%, however, over the last 30 days, the volatility rate increased by 2.07%, as shares surge +0.37% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.63% upper at present.
+Volatility was left at 1.80%, however, over the last 30 days, the volatility rate increased by 2.67%, as shares sank -3.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.64% upper at present.

 Insider Trading